 The images were taken from a book called "Made in North Korea : Graphics from Everyday Life in the DPRK" by Nicholas Bonner.

-As part of the exhibit, the artist has published this text in the form of an insurance company leaflet:
+As part of the exhibit, the artist has published this text in the form of an insurance company pamphlet:

 The term New Adult refers to a fully grown wise child, different to the idea of adulthood imbued with the musky odour of New Traditionalism.

-During their youth, the boomer generation were still mostly subscribing, even if not ideologically, to the traditional family scheme set about by their parents.
-Particularly, what these two generations had in common was a defined moment when they would become adults.
+Let’s go back to the boomer generation.
+During their youth, most boomers have subscribed—even if not ideologically—to the traditional family scheme set about by their parents.
+Particularly, what these two generations had in common was a defined moment when they became adults.
 Their rite of passage into adulthood was their wedding day.
-With marriage it was understood that they were leaving their family home (in the case of the woman at least) to, instantly after, become an adult.
-Weddings trumped other coming of age ceremonies such as Bar/Bat-Mitzvahs, Quinceañera, school graduation, etcetera, in terms of how instantly and tediously grown up young people would become.
+With marriage it was understood that they were leaving their family home to, instantly after, become an adult.
+Weddings trumped other coming of age ceremonies such as Bar/Bat-Mitzvahs, Quinceañera, school graduation, etcetera, in terms of how effective-immediately people would transform into grown-ups.
+Into Mr. and Mrs., Señor y Señora.
+Madame.
+Monsieur.

 The traditional marriage legacy has lost its footing now.
-There are a myriad of well known reasons why the institution of marriage is in decline but the more understated and intimate reason (the most truly subversive as it is secret and personal) is our disenchantment with the traditional family unit, which is the core of traditionalism.
+There are a myriad of well known reasons why the institution of marriage is in decline, one of many being our disenchantment with the traditional family unit, which is the core of traditionalism.
 Have most of us witnessed our parents’ sordid matrimonial experience?
 Likely.
+We could safely say that a vast majority of us today haven’t left our family home to get married.
+We skipped along, just like queer people have done for generations, past that particular set of existential dread issues our parents have dealt with.
+We have eradicated marriage as a rite of passage into adulthood, and now we are forever coming of age?

-I will retrace the origin of this anxiety in me.
-It is believed that the adult goes through stages, young adult, middle adult, old adult.
+The established notion describes an adult in different stages: young adult, middle adult, old adult.
 There are secular rites of passage between these stages.
-As Joseph Campbell said of the passage into old life: “As you pass from one stage to another, after middle age you move out of the sphere of achievement into the sphere of enjoyment, appreciation and relaxing into the wonder of it all.”
+As Joseph Campbell said of the passage into old adult life: “As you pass from one stage to another, after middle age you move out of the sphere of achievement into the sphere of enjoyment, appreciation and relaxing into the wonder of it all.”
 His rite of passage in this case was retiring from teaching.
-As well grounded as these stages may be they are no longer descriptive of actuality, the problem concerns a foundational theory of meaning.
-We haven’t had a proper rite of passage into adulthood, - hence we still feel like children -, and yet we are tagged as young or middle aged adults or even old adults.
-The fear we have is that one day we will become the new traditionalism adult version of ourselves, the lady on the back cover of Good Housekeeping magazines, the creeping horror of being called Señor, Señora; but also in general, of ageing and death.
+As sound as these stages may be, they are no longer descriptive of actuality; the problem concerns a foundational theory of meaning.
+We haven’t had a proper rite of passage into adulthood—hence we still feel like children—and yet we are tagged as young or middle aged adults or even old adults.
+Many of us don’t have a job to retire from.
+When are we supposed to start enjoying and feeling appreciative?
+When can we relax?
+Can we relax?

-A new adult (I am still not convinced with this name since the word adult still gives me chills) is ageless, a child at heart, a person filled with natural integrity, someone who jumps into the pool early in their youth and emerges with the desire to enjoy the fruits of old age now, not later in life.
+A new adult is ageless, a child at heart, a person filled with natural integrity, someone who jumps into the pool early in their youth and emerges with the desire to enjoy the fruits of old age now, not later in life.
 This lack of patience is very childlike and modern.
 These fruits being what Joseph Conrad described as “the wonder of it all”.
-It is a person who foresees their journey from a state of knowing to being and can imagine it almost as if they were living it.
-Regardless of achievements and whatever sketchy existence they may fall in and out of, a new adult is an old wise child looking to share and maintain their plenitude.
-The ceremony is a validation of this wish and of ourselves as legitimate and functional people.”
+It is a person who foresees their journey from a state of knowing to a state of being.
+Regardless of achievements and whatever sketchy existence they may fall in and out of, a new adult is an old wise blood looking to share and maintain their plenitude.
+The ceremony is a validation of this wish and of ourselves as legitimate and functional people.

 NEW ADULTS